 - Comments

-Ingredients to Make Apple Cheesecake
+Ingredients You’ll Need to Make this Cheesecake Recipe

 What's the Difference Between Apple Crisp and Apple Crumble?

-Tips and Tricks to Making Apple Crumble Cheesecake
+How to Make an Apple Crumble Cheesecake

 Making the Cheesecake Crust

 To properly make this Apple Crumble Cheesecake you will need at least a 9 inch spring-form pan.
-If you have a 8 inch pan you can use it, however, you may need to discard some of the apple and apple crisp topping as it will overflow if you use it all.Â
+If you have an 8 inch pan you can use it, however, you may need to discard some of the apple and apple crumble topping as it will overflow if you use it all.

 Note that I did not grease the pan.
 I wondered whether this would be a problem, but in the end it didn't matter.
 So there is no need to butter and flour the pan.
 You can skip this step.